Asti railway station: Renovations

 In 2006, work was completed on the renovation of the passenger building.
 The work was co-financed by RFI and Centostazioni to the extent of €2.8 million, and comprised the following: renovation of the atrium, replacement of flooring, replacement of windows, renovation of the waiting room, removal of architectural barriers, installation of tactile paving, restoration of the exterior facade, and the transfer of the toilets from the eastern to the western side of the building.

 Associated renovations to the square in front of the passenger building were funded by the comune, with a budget of €204,000.
 These renovations involved the breaking down of architectural barriers, the installation of additional street furniture, and the remodelling of interchange areas.

 Passenger and train movements

 The station has around 6 million passenger movements each year.
 There are about 163 trains per day.

 The trains stopping at Asti are InterCity, express and regional trains.
 Their main destinations are Turin, Alessandria and Acqui Terme.

 Interchange

-In front of the passenger building is a small parking lot and a sign indicating telephone numbers for taxis.
+In front of the passenger building is a small parking lot and a sign indicating telephone numbers for taxis, with also city bus stops.

-The station also has a bus terminal.
-The service provider is GTT, and the main destinations of the buses are Canale, Cisterna and Cerrina.
+The station also has an extra-urban buses terminal.
+There are many service provider like GTT and Giachino and the main destination are small nearly towns, especially in the province.